nichsutton/CS4337-Project-2/devlog.md

 - Defining the steps needed to navigate
 - Apply the navigation to different sections of the maze
 - Make sure that the navigation is valid

+I needed to add a list of actions that can represent the possible movements we can take via a coordinate system.

+- these are the predicates called "move_coordinates"

+I also needed to validate a list of actions to make sure no actions runs into a wall or enters an invalid cell.

+- this predicate is called "check_valid_moves"

+# April 11th, 2025 6:58PM - Session End
+I have accomplished all of the goal that I had defined at the start.
+The next steps should be relatively simply.
+All I need to do it check if the cell is the end goal, and apply a dfs search to find a valid path. this can use the previous predicates I have defined to make the job easier.